 The denouement is kind of disappointing.

 It wants to hold an imaginary mirror up to them and show that the participants are living in an artificial world controlled by others.
 That they are puppets in a social puppet theater where others pull the strings.
-Or also, an artificial bubble that you don’t want to pierce because of the comfort, their acquired status and financial security.
-Afterwards, it seems to be nothing else than a cheap sales organization of food products, which they try to sell through networking at well-organized home parties.
-In the end it felt like I had just attended a Tupperware demonstration.
+Or also, an artificial bubble that you don’t want to pierce because of the comfort, their acquired status, and financial security.
+Afterward, it seems to be nothing else than a cheap sales organization of food products, which they try to sell through networking at well-organized home parties.
+In the end, it felt like I had just attended a Tupperware demonstration.